Trump fires up English-only debate with missing WhiteHouse.gov Spanish page

 The White House “español” page, which appears to have been taken down after 5 p.m. on Friday, was not the only page removed.
 Pages dealing with LGBT issues, climate change, health care, and civil liberties also disappeared.

-In response to a question, White House press secretary Sean Spicer says the computer team is “working hard” to build the website, but did not address a specific question about Spanish content.
+Spicer said the White House computer team is “working hard” to build the website, but did not say whether Spanish content would return to the site.

 “We’ve got the IT folks working overtime right now to continue to get all of that up to speed.
 And trust me, it’s just going to take a little bit more time but we’re working piece-by-piece to get that done,” he said.

-Trump’s rhetoric on language during the campaign, however, has fueled more concerns.
-During the Republican primary last year, Trump criticized Jeb Bush, the former governor of Florida and a fellow Republican candidate, for speaking Spanish, stating, “He should really set an example by speaking English in the United States.”
+Trump’s rhetoric on language during the campaign fueled more concerns.
+During the Republican primary last year, Trump criticized Jeb Bush, the former governor of Florida and a fellow Republican candidate, for speaking Spanish.
+“He should really set an example by speaking English in the United States,” Trump said.

+During the campaign, Trump struggled to gain traction with Latinos.
+Despite winning the election, he received less than 30 percent of the Latino vote after a series of critical comments.
+He call Mexican immigrants criminals and rapists.
+He criticized the nation’s only female Hispanic governor and accused a U.S. district judge of being biased against him because the judge was of Mexican descent.

-States have taken a different approach in order to communicate with residents who speak multiple languages.
+States have taken different approaches toward communicating with residents who speak multiple languages.
 Some, like Florida, have multilingual ballots for election.
-Miami Dade county has ballets in three languages.
-In San Francisco, several languages have to be added to the ballots.
+Miami-Dade County, for example, has ballets in three languages.
+In San Francisco, voting materials are routinely made available in English, Spanish, Chinese and Filipino.

+There are more than 61 million people in the United States who speak a language other than English in the home, including 25 million who told the U.S. Census that they don’t speak English well.

 Mauro Mujica, chairman and CEO of U.S. English, a group that supports making English the official language of the USA, said it’s only been a day and the administration may simply have not completed the work of producing a Spanish-language site.
-But he questioned why Spanish should be given a priority and not others of the more than 300 languages spoken in the United States.
+But he questioned why Spanish should be given a priority and not others of the 350 languages spoken in the United States.

 “I see nothing wrong with the webpage being in English,” Mujica said.
 “Almost everything else is in English.
 I got the Wall street Journal this morning in English.
 I don’t ask them to give me a few pages in Spanish.”